BitcoinDesign/Guide/guide/payments/send.md

 - Display the fee rate and estimated transaction confirmation time
 - Display bitcoin and local currency denominations for cost reference
 - Include an option to adjust fee rate based on some presets (e.g. high, medium, low priority)
-- Display a warning if the user enters an amount far beyond the recommended rate
+- Display a warning if the sender enters an amount far beyond the recommended rate
 - Consider offering a [replace by fee]() option to speed up stuck transactions

 **Don'ts**

 - Allow for confusion between total fee and fee rate
-- Allow users to overpay in transaction fees
+- Allow senders to overpay in transaction fees

 ## Reviewing and approving the payment

 <div class="center" markdown="1">
 {% include image.html
    image = "/assets/images/guide/payments/send/review-payment.svg"
-   alt-text = "Example image"
-   width = 400
-   height = 400
-   layout = "float-right-desktop"
+   alt-text = "Approval screen with details of the transaction and confirmation button" width = 400 height = 400 layout = "float-right-desktop"